The General Data Protection Regulation (GDPR) & the Data Protection Act 2018

 In addition, the University, who is the Data Controller, must be able to demonstrate accountability and compliance with the regulation.
 This is known as the seventh principle.

-The GDPR also stipulates that personal data must:-
+The UK GDPR also stipulates that personal data must:-

 - not be transferred to a country or a territory outside the EU without an adequate level of protection for the rights and freedoms of data.